-imaging than Visual Arts is the perfect subject.
+Visual Arts is for students who enjoy drawing, painting, ceramics, photograph, digital imaging and learning about artists.
 It places great value on the development of students' intellectual and practical independence, reflective action, critical judgement and understanding of art in both making and in critical and historical studies.